 9. Keep Your Distance From Illness

 Throughout the gospels, Jesus visited with the sick and offered them comfort and healing.
 Likewise, he charges us to care for and comfort those who are sick.
-While we should show love to those who are battling illness, we should also be wise in choosing to expose our children to certain illnesses.
-In many cases, it may be best for your children to stay home or minimize their contact with the person who is sick until they are better.
+While we should show love to those who are battling illness, we should also be wise in choosing to expose our families to certain illnesses.
+Just as the current stay at home orders suggest, it is best for our families to stay home and minimize contact with people who are sick until they are better.
+Instead, call friends or family on the phone or through a video conferencing app like Zoom or Skype.
+You can also write letters or emails to say hello.
+There are many ways to show love to others while social distancing.

-If you or your kids have caught something, try to minimize your contact with other people.
-Parents, stay home from work.
-Keep your kids home from school or church until they are not contagious.
-If at all possible, try to isolate yourself to a few areas in your home so that you are not spreading germs throughout the house.
-If you do touch an item that is shared with other family members (like the TV remote), be sure to spray it down with Lysol when you’re done.
+If you or your kids have caught any illness, try to minimize your contact with other people in your home.
+If at all possible, try to isolate yourself to a few areas in your house so that you are not spreading germs throughout your home.
+If you do touch an item that is shared with other family members (like the TV remote), be sure to sanitize it when you’re done.

 10. Teach Cough Etiquette